Keyboard shortcuts

 WhenAfter updating govctl versionWhen starting governance in a brownfield repo

-EffectRewrites TOML/JSON files in gov/Discovers decisions, backfills ADRs, annotates source
+EffectRewrites TOML files in gov/ and syncs schemasDiscovers decisions, backfills ADRs, annotates source

 RiskLow — transactional, reversibleMedium — requires human review of generated ADRs

-Run govctl migrate when govctl tells you a migration is needed (error E0505).
+Run govctl migrate when govctl reports an outdated schema version.
+If a repository still contains legacy RFC or clause JSON storage, migrate it with govctl <0.9 before upgrading.
 Use the /migrate skill when bringing a legacy project under governance for the first time.

 Canonical Edit Surface